 - Blend your rolled oats until a fine powder remains.

-- Before turning the heat on, pour the batter into the pan.
+- Spray/coat a non-stick pan with cooking spray.
+Before turning the heat on, pour the batter into the pan.
 Using the back of a spoon or a spatula, spread into a thin circle (6-8” diameter).